top of page

 4. Will my group be hunting with other groups?

 * No. Your group will stay exclusively with you.
 We do not mix groups during the hunts or at the lodge.
 We want you to be able to stay with just the group that you came with.
+On a rare occasion we have combined groups, but this is only done if both groups agree to it.

 5. When is the best time to come hunting?

-* We are fortunate to have a good huntable numbers of birds the whole season.
-We do not start taking groups out until after Thanksgiving time due to the fact that for our area, that is typically when the bird numbers are where we want them to be to provide the quality hunt that we pride ourselves in.
+* We are fortunate to have a good huntable number of birds the whole season.
+We do not start taking groups out until the Thanksgiving time due to the fact that for our area, that is typically when the bird numbers are where we want them to be able to provide the quality hunt that we pride ourselves in.
 Duck hunting typically gets really good around Christmas time.
 For both ducks and geese, January tends to be our prime time.
 Our personal favorite time is the late season.
 Those end of the season February hunts, however, will be geese only.

 6. Does the price of the hunt include my license?